Generative AI in Game Development: A Qualitative Research Synthesis: Description of Included Studies

 \subsection{Group A: Learning}

-\citet{boucher_resistance_2024} studied a US summer programme simulating commercial game development with small, diverse intern teams.
-Its industry-readiness focus fostered debates on authorship and ethics alongside tool use, framed by the authors as resistance—where scepticism toward \ac{GenAI} intertwined with questions of identity and ethics in emerging professional cultures.
-In a UK classroom, \citet{french_creative_2023} examined early integration of \ac{LLM} and \ac{TTIG} tools into individual projects, shaped by institutional constraints and faculty expertise.
-Unlike the collaborative, industry-simulated setting of \citeauthor{boucher_resistance_2024}, this study highlighted how students negotiated technical limitations, with expectations defined more by tool deficiencies than transformative potential.
-A comparable classroom approach is seen in \citet{majgaard_pilot_2024}, who studied Danish engineering students building serious games in small teams, where \ac{GenAI} was treated as an additional teammate whose output required constant verification.
-This framing embedded \ac{GenAI} into reflective discussion and iterative design rather than using it as a discrete resource.
-Shifting toward a production-oriented model, \citet{shields_generatingtogether_2024} documented a US project where students and academics enhanced an educational visual novel.
+These four studies show how educational settings offer diverse perspectives on \ac{GenAI} for game production. \citet{boucher_resistance_2024} studied a US university summer programme simulating commercial game development with small, diverse intern teams.
+Its industry-readiness focus fostered debates on authorship and ethics alongside tool use, framed by the authors as resistance where scepticism toward \ac{GenAI} intertwined with questions of identity and ethics in emerging professional cultures.
+In a UK classroom, \citet{french_creative_2023} examined early integration of \ac{LLM} and \ac{TTIG} tools into individual game projects.
+Unlike the collaborative, industry-simulated setting of \citeauthor{boucher_resistance_2024}, this study highlighted how students negotiated technical limitations, with expectations defined more by tool deficiencies than transformative potential. \citet{majgaard_pilot_2024} provide a comparable classroom approach, studying Danish engineering students building serious games in small teams.
+Here, \ac{GenAI} was treated as an additional teammate whose output required constant verification.
+Shifting toward a production-oriented model, \citet{shields_generatingtogether_2024} documented a US serious games project where students and academics develop an educational visual novel.
 Like \citeauthor{boucher_resistance_2024}, the work simulated professional production but within academic constraints, with managing \ac{GenAI} assets proving as time-consuming as traditional art.

-Together, these four studies show how educational settings offered diverse entry points into \ac{GenAI} for game production. \citeauthor{boucher_resistance_2024} and \citeauthor{shields_generatingtogether_2024} both simulated professional practice, the former focusing on interns’ negotiations of ethics and identity, the latter on asset management within mixed-experience teams. \citeauthor{french_creative_2023} examined individual student work constrained by tool limits, while \citeauthor{majgaard_pilot_2024} studied group projects that treated verification as reflective practice.
-Across cases, project format, participant background, and technology shaped how \ac{GenAI} was used and which challenges or opportunities emerged.